 Enabling this feature grants you access to the audit log within the Office 365 Security & Compliance Center, allowing you to track mailbox logins by users and actions taken by delegated users, mailbox owners, or administrators.
 It’s important to note that mailbox audit logging isn’t enabled by default; you can activate it for all user mailboxes in Office 365 using Exchange Online PowerShell.

-Being an Office 365 admin, you can implement Customer Lockbox feature to control the access to your data by a Microsoft support engineer during a session of technical troubleshooting.
-Customer Lockbox lets you reject or approve the access request.
-On approval, the engineer can access the data.
-Once the problem is resolved, the request is closed.
+As an Office 365 administrator, you have the capability to utilize the Customer Lockbox feature, which provides control over data access by Microsoft support engineers during technical troubleshooting sessions.
+Customer Lockbox empowers you to either reject or approve access requests.
+Upon approval, the engineer gains access to the data, and once the issue is resolved, the request is closed.

 Some of the notable attributes of this software include

 The Office 365 Backup & Restore tool boasts numerous features that effectively safeguard against data loss, ensuring a secure solution.
 Additionally, the software generates comprehensive reports following backup and restoration processes and is compatible with all MS Office 365 plans.